selwynpolit/d9book/book/blocks.md

 ## Overview

 Drupal Blocks are useful `building blocks` for putting useful info in various places on your site.
-They can be controlled in many different ways including limited to a specific page, only displayed for users with a specific role or they can even show different data depending on the user e.g. a list of upcoming events that you have RSVP'd to.
+They can be controlled in many different ways, including being limited to a specific page, only displayed for users with a specific role or they can even show different data depending on the user e.g. a list of upcoming events that you have RSVP'd to.

 Technically, they are `plugins`.
 See [Plugin API Overview on Drupal.org updated Mar 2021](https://www.drupal.org/docs/drupal-apis/plugin-api/plugin-api-overview) for more.